-On February 28, 2018, a majority of our shareholders gave their written consent approving a reverse split of our common stock at a ratio of 1 for 150.
-Effective March 8, 2018, our trading symbol will be changed to "TRKKD" for a period of twenty business days, after which it will revert to "TRKK."
-As a result of the reverse split, our common stock will have the following new CUSIP number: 68558X209.
+On March 8, 2018, we effected a reverse split of our common stock at a ratio of 1 for 150.
 All share and per share, information in the accompanying consolidated financial statements and footnotes has been retroactively restated to reflect the reverse split.